rhburrows/raincoat/README.markdown

 in there.

-By default the script directory is set to `script` but a different script directory can be specified by passing it to the install command:
+By default the script directory is set to `script` but a different script directory can be specified by defining it in the configuration file (see below).

-    raincoat install hooks

-This would create a hooks directory where all of the hook scripts could be placed.

 ## Anatomy of a Raincoat Script